About EnAccord String Quartet

 The members of the EnAccord String Quartet combine energetic conviction, superior technical quality and expansive musical feeling into their playing.
 The quartet succeeds in compelling its audiences through its dynamic and expressive interpretations of the wonderful masterpieces with which the string quartet genre is so richly endowed.
 Their eye for the details in the score, balanced sonority and lively interaction all convey a fresh and intriguing narrative to the listener.

 The quartet studied in Cologne with the members of the Alban Berg Quartet and over the years has been involved in many courses and masterclasses with some famous string quartets.

-The EnAccord String Quartet is a welcome guest at larger and smaller chamber music venues in Belgium and the Netherlands.
-They have played in such well-known concert series as ‘The Sunday Morning Concert’ and ‘Young Netherlanders’ at the Concertgebouw in Amsterdam and the series ‘SCOOP’ at the Concertgebouw in Bruges, as well as appearing at festivals such as ‘Festival Classique’ in The Hague, the Grachtenfestival in Amsterdam, ‘November Music 2015’ in Den Bosch and the ‘Glow Festival’ in Eindhoven.
+The EnAccord String Quartet is a welcome guest at larger and smaller chamber music venues in and outside the Netherlands.
+They have played in such well-known concert series as ‘The Sunday Morning Concert’ and ‘Young Netherlanders’ at the Concertgebouw in Amsterdam, in the stringquartet series in theater “Diligentie” in The Hague, in the Concertgebouw in Brugge, the “Handelsbeurs” in Gent, as well as appearing at festivals such as ‘Festival Classique’, the “Grachtenfestival” in Amsterdam and ‘November Music 2015’.

 EnAccord, quartet of great class

 … (About the 2nd string quartet of Prokofiev) EnAccord flew in full.
 There is no doubt that EnAccord can make compelling and dynamic-expressive music. (… and about Schubert ‘Der Tod und das Mädchen’) In addition to a ‘high voltage’ presto, especially the melancholy Andante was of great class.
 A filled room was enjoying.

 N.a.v. a concert at Landgoed Morgenstern, Barchem, 22 June 2014